openbible-io/en_ult/README.md

-# unFoldingWord Literal Text - English
+# unfoldingWord Literal Text - English

 *an unrestricted Bible intended for translation into any language*